 Ask Jesse - Travel Insurance Direct about 8 years agoAnswered by Jesse Perez

 No I totally agree with Jesse Egypt now is not safest place however the circumstances are not as dangerous as its presented in the mass media especially in hurghada as it is far away from any areas with debates as well as the touristic places as I early said are highly secured by the army & police the red zones are in down town Cairo near tahrir square about 8 years ago

 I hope the elections are peaceful and that everyday life becomes easier again.

 I know that here when there are elections in Australia everything seems to come to a standstill as there is uncertainty.
-The day after elections are over everyone starts moving forward again. almost 8 years agoAnswered by Zina Kaye
+The day after elections are over everyone starts moving forward again. about 8 years agoAnswered by Zina Kaye